 Use in Cancer

-Ibrutinib is approved to treat:
+Ibrutinib is approved to treat adults with:

 - Waldenström macroglobulinemia (a type of non-Hodgkin lymphoma).

 Ibrutinib is also being studied in the treatment of other types of cancer and other conditions.